Professional Boundaries, Ethics, and Professionalism in Education

 Once you have completed your assignment to research and review statuses and codes of ethics related to the offense and finished the Educator Self-Assessment Tool (ESAT) above, both assignments will be submitted to PBI for telephone review with faculty.
 This review is one hour long and will cover both assignments including feedback from your instructor.

 After the review, you will complete an additional reading titled "Ethics Formula: Understanding violation potentials by assessing risk factors, personal and professional vulnerabilities, accountability, and resistances."
-Following this reading you will complete an additional formula exercise which takes about 45 minutes.
+This reading will take about 45 minutes to complete.
+Following this reading you will complete an additional formula exercise which also takes about 45 minutes.

 The second part of the course focuses on readings and assignment designed to prevent future problems and ethical violations.
 You will learn how to identify risk factors, avoid potentially problematic scenarios and feel confident in your plan for the future.
 THese readings will include: